clamytoe/mlbookcamp-code/course-zoomcamp/09-serverless/code/README.md

     * Click on Deploy button
 11. You should have an test url now:
     * [https://<URL_ID>.execute-api.us-east-1.amazonaws.com/test](https://<URL_ID>.execute-api.us-east-1.amazonaws.com/test)
-12. Modify url in your test script and test it
+12. Modify url in your test script and test it the new test gateway api url.